d4tagirl/d4tagirl.com/content/about.md

   <span style="font-size: 0.8em"> <a target='_blank' href="https://github.com/d4tagirl/uRuguayanMap">Acá está el código para generar el mapa!</a></span>
 </p>

-I _used to be_ an Economist, but I only worked in that field briefly in the Academia.
-After completing my studies, I joined Equifax, where I discovered and fell in love with Data Science.
-Following that, I transitioned to a startup specializing in Natural Language Processing and Social Media data.
-Subsequently, I played a key role in implementing the Uruguayan social security models using R and Shiny and I collaborated closely with the technical team responsible for designing the Uruguayan Social Security System recent reform.
-Over the past 11 years, I've been deeply involved in the field of Data Science.
+Originally an Economist with a brief stint in academia, my journey took a pivotal turn at Equifax, where I discovered my passion for Data Science.
+This led to a venture into a startup focused on Natural Language Processing and Social Media data, eventually bringing me to a significant role in revamping the Uruguayan Social Security System using R and Shiny.
+Over the last 11 years, I've immersed myself deeply in Data Science.

-Finding out about R-Ladies was a game changer for me: it made me realize that *I* needed to change to live in a more inclusive world, and that has been my goal ever since.
-I first joined the [R-Ladies Global community](https://rladies.org/) as one of the [Buenos Aires chapter](https://www.meetup.com/rladies-buenos-aires/)'s founders, and then I co-founded the [Montevideo chapter](https://www.meetup.com/rladies-montevideo/).
-We had such a great time building this community in Montevideo, that the next thing was to start the R User Group, [GURU::MVD](https://www.meetup.com/GURU-mvd/).
-I recently joined the [Global team](https://rladies.org/about-us/global-team/) as the head of Social Media.
-I'm also involved in the organization of [LatinR](https://latin-r.com/en): we are building a beautiful Latin American community that I'm happy to be part of <3.
+Discovering [R-Ladies](https://rladies.org/) was a watershed moment for me.
+It spurred a personal commitment to foster a more inclusive world – a mission I've been dedicated to ever since.
+Starting as a co-founder of the R-Ladies Buenos Aires chapter, I then co-founded the Montevideo chapter.
+The joy of building this community led to the birth of GURU::MVD, the R User Group in Montevideo.
+More recently, I've joined the Global team as the head of Social Media and am  involved in organizing [LatinR](https://latin-r.com/en), nurturing a vibrant Latin American community.

-A few years ago I got accepted to join the [NASA Datanauts program](https://open.nasa.gov/explore/datanauts/), another very inclusive community where in a collaborative environment you use NASA's data and tools and improve your data science skills.
-I found out about this program through some R-Ladies :)

-This is my blog where I share whatever it is that I'm playing with at the moment.
-I recently became a mom, so it's been a while since I published my last article, but I'm hoping that can change soon!
+Welcome to my blog!
+This is my little corner for diving into data science, where I share my discoveries and experiences.
+Admittedly, since becoming a mom, my blog posts have become a bit like a rare comet sighting – not as frequent as they used to be!
+But I'm excited to pick up where I left off and start sharing more with you all again soon.

-I hope you enjoy my posts as much as I enjoy writing them, and please feel welcome to leave your comments and [mention me on Mastodon](https://hachyderm.io/@d4tagirl) :)
+I hope you enjoy reading my posts as much as I enjoy writing them.
+Feel free to leave comments and [connect with me on Mastodon](https://hachyderm.io/@d4tagirl). 🙂

 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).